-Capacity shortage conditions are those in which the supply of power to firm customers could be in jeopardy due to either generation capacity shortages and/or transmission limitations.
+Capacity shortage conditions are those in which the supply of power to Firm Customers could be in jeopardy due to either i) generation capacity shortages and/or ii) transmission limitations.

+- i.
 Typically generation capacity shortfalls may occur when severe weather conditions exist, primarily in summer or winter seasons.
-However, unseasonable weather conditions could result in difficulties meeting peak loads due to the unavailability of multiple generating units for scheduled maintenance.
-Routine use of demand side management programs such as FPL's On Call program during scheduled usage periods is not considered a capacity shortage.
-However, use of these programs may precede the activation of other stages of the capacity shortfall plan.
-Activation of the On Call or the Commercial Industrial Load Control programs (CILC) outside of published hours, in a SCRAM mode or for extended hours may initiate activation of parts of the capacity shortfall plan.

-Transmission limitations are the result of unplanned circumstances.
-These would include the loss of critical transmission lines, circuit breakers, autotransformers, and generating units.
-After taking all remedial steps a Transmission Operator or Balancing Authority with insufficient generation or transmission capacity shall shed customer load rather than risk uncontrolled failure of components or cascading outages of the interconnection.
+Unseasonable weather conditions could also result in difficulties meeting peak loads due to the unavailability of multiple generating units, (e.g. for scheduled maintenance).
+Activation of the On Call or the Commercial Industrial Load Control programs (CILC) that are part of FPL's Demand Side Management process, including outside of published hours, in a SCRAM mode or for extended hours may initiate activation of parts of the FPL Emergency Plan during these conditions.
+Use of these programs may precede the activation of other stages of the FPL Emergency Plan, which could also include curtailment of Firm Customers. - ii.
+Transmission limitations are typically the result of unplanned facility outages such as critical transmission lines, circuit breakers, autotransformers or generating units.
+After taking all remedial steps FPL may not have sufficient generation and/or transmission capacity and be required to shed customer load rather than risk failure of components or cascading outages.
+Activation of the On Call or the Commercial Industrial Load Control programs (CILC) that are part of the Demand Side Management process, including outside of published hours, in a SCRAM mode or for extended hours may initiate activation of parts of the FPL Emergency plan for these conditions.
+Use of these programs may precede the activation of other stages of the FPL Emergency Plan, including curtailment of Firm Customers.

-The loss of firm load in a localized area due to a transmission or distribution outage, temporary problems or an isolated event may be reported but would not cause the implementation of the plan.
-Also, the loss of firm load due to automatic under-frequency relay operation would not necessarily cause the implementation of the plan, unless it is anticipated that the outage will extend over several hours.
+The loss of Firm Load in a localized area due to a transmission or distribution outage, temporary problems or an isolated event may be reported but would not cause the activation of the plan.
+Also, the loss of Firm Load due to automatic under-frequency relay operation would not necessarily cause the implementation of the plan, unless it is anticipated that the outage will extend over several hours.

-2.2 Escalation Categories and Notification
+2.2 Governance and Notifications

-All of the categories below are defined and based on a statewide process for assessment of capacity performed through the Florida Reliability Coordinating Council (FRCC).
-The FRCC State Capacity Emergency Coordinator (SCEC) agent is the entity that performs the comprehensive assessment for the FRCC region.
-FPL operating personnel coordinate internal assessments with the SCEC and initiate declarations and notifications relative to the FPL system.
-In addition, FPL has internal criteria to trigger preparation and/or action on the FPL distribution system due to extreme temperatures.
+All of the categories below are based on a statewide process for assessment of capacity performed through the Florida Reliability Coordinating Council (FRCC).
+The FRCC State Capacity Emergency Coordinator (SCEC) is the entity that performs the comprehensive assessment for the FRCC region.
+FPL operating personnel coordinate internal assessments with the FRCC and SCEC and initiate request for declarations and notifications relative to the FPL system.